victorfsu/victorfsu.github.io/_pages/about.md

 author_profile: true
 ---

-I am an Assistant Professor in the East Asian College at Yonsei University.
+I am an Assistant Professor in the East Asian College at Yonsei University and an international security scholar specializing in empirical research on interstate conflict and diplomacy.

-My research examines the interplay between domestic politics and international relations, with a particular focus on U.S.–China competition, alliance politics, signaling, public opinion, and East Asian security.

-Methodologically, I employ survey experiments, computational social science methods, and machine learning techniques to study how political leaders use international diplomacy to achieve domestic and international political goals.
+Driven by this research agenda, I apply experimental and computational social science methods to examine the dynamics of conflict escalation and de-escalation, particularly within the context of U.S.-China great power competition.